Ploirad/WRO-2024-ArduMASTERS/v-photos/Readme.md

 <h1>Summary:
   </h1><b/>

-  In this folder we got images from all the parts of our car
+  In this folder we got images of all the angles of our car:
+  - Front
+  - Back
+  - Up
+  - Under
+  - Right
+  - Left